 However, the injured worker will be notified and have a chance to stop the records from being given out.20

 The injured worker can notify the party obtaining the records and the party that has the records that there is an objection to turning over the records.
-The should be done five days before the records are turned over.
+This should be done five days before the records are turned over.
 If that deadline can’t be met it should be done before the date they are to be turned over.

 The issue is either worked out by the two parties or resolved by a judge.